• Skip to primary navigation

 Now hugely popular, dropshipping is a smart way to sell that limits your financial risk.
 Here’s how it works: you select some products from a third-party supplier, list them in your store, then pass any orders that come in back to that supplier for processing and fulfillment.
 You don’t need to buy and stock those products first.
 You don’t actually need to do anything with them.

 That means you don’t need warehouse storage space to try eCommerce.
 You don’t need to negotiate with suppliers, test product samples, and commit your savings to a business that might not pay off.
-You can create a store and practice selling through a dropshipping service like Oberlo, allowing you to learn the fundamentals of online retail in a safe way.

 Once you’ve shown that you can bring in some revenue through dropshipping, you’ll have enough experience to start trying conventional online retail with stocking and shipping items yourself.
 That’s when you can start making better money if you know what you’re doing.